 You often hear the bloody fool and amateur reactions like “But We Have Email“, “We’ve opened comments to our Blog” – implying that they do have an open channel for audience dialogue.

 Audiences don’t know what do you do inside and they don’t care.
 They simply observe, read, analyze what they see you do.
-Some months ago I was called to a job interview with a new Fintech company, which showed me they don’t have in place any corporate communication plan and they don’t intend to have one!
-But they were challenged already by the fast talent acquisition they do in the ‘old-corporate’ world …“we need a bonding culture”.
+I remember a job interview with a new Fintech co, which showed me they don’t have in place any corporate communication plan and they don’t intend to have one!
+But they were challenged already by the fast talent acquisition they do, in the ‘old-corporate’ world.
+You get it…

-Uber was hiding from media, stakeholders, and agencies once more, as it did for three years, in view of the London/UK regulator, “kicking the company out”, trying to convey the message “we’re not doing anything wrong”, and “we will appeal the decision”.
-Perception: “they don’t explain the core of accusations” (I know, I’ve been for long fighting with complacent agoraphobic managers on the BS of reactive statements).
+Uber was hiding from media, stakeholders, and agencies for three years, in view of the London/UK regulator (“kicking the company out”).
+They insisted on the wrong reactive messaging “we’re not doing anything wrong”, and “we will appeal the decision”.
+Perception leaving behind?
+They don’t explain the core of accusations.
+I know, I’ve been for long fighting with complacent agoraphobic managers on the BS of reactive statements.

-Beat on the other hand, it showed real leadership.
+Beat, on the other hand, at least in the time needed, it showed real leadership.
 The company’s CEO was active and loud in all national media, even pushing a charge.org petition and social media.
 Loud voice, credible, explaining the case and asking for support from the public.

 Uber is one of those cases, where you don’t know “who’s behind”.
 Expert tip for all young starters or established companies (for their C-level profiling): in all the surveys I’ve seen in my years, the public perception reaction “who’s behind… X company” is still relevant!
 What the audience wants to know isn’t a name, but a personification of company’s values and a perceived safety of interests.
 The Uber CEO didn’t -for example- cared to give a central, global interview to mitigate on the UK regulator rationale, who wrong or right hurt the company’s reputation.

 I don’t write this piece because I was for long into corporate communications, but because Trust worries me.
-The absence of it is creating goodwill or unfavorable conditions in the wider economy.
-Any company who’s failing to build it, by intention or by mistake, troubles the entire market and citizen-consumer reactions and cycles.
+The absence of Trust creates unfavourable conditions in the wider economy.
+Any company who’s failing to build it, by intention or by mistake, troubles the entire market and citizen-consumer reactions and purchase cycles.

 This post is also available in: Greek